Take Control of your Retirement Funds

 For information that covers the specifics on managing your self-directed assets, how income and expenses are handled, and more—our FAQ section contains a more comprehensive list.

 You work hard to grow income so you can comfortably retire.
 Make sure you work with the right retirement plan administrator that can enable you to meet your goals.
 Not all self-directed account administrators are alike.
 Some don’t have the capability to oversee every alternative investment option available—but Advanta IRA does.

 Advanta IRA is a self-directed retirement plan administrator that serves clients across the nation.
-With nearly 20 years of experience, we have more than $1.3 billion in client assets under management.
+With nearly 20 years of experience, we have nearly $2 billion in client assets under management.